snur206/reading-notes/201/class14notes.md

 CSS transition allows the developer to change the appearance and behavior of an element when a state change occurs, like hover over.

-CSS animation differs from a CSS transition because transitions are building visual interactions from one state to another and animations are when you want more control to have mulitple states.
+CSS animation differs from a CSS transition because transitions are building visual interactions from one state to another and animations are when you want more control to have multiple states.

 ## 8 simple CSS3 transitions that will wow your users